valeriansaliou/giggle/README.md

 We wanted to avoid such possible security exploits: _imagine a friend of you wants to disturb your call, and send you a session-terminate with a wrong SID.
 In a quick-and-dirty implementation, the request would have been dropped because the call is already ongoing, but the client-side handlers would still have been fired, thus modifying the UI._

 JSJaCJingle.js simply **DOES NOT** fire the custom event handlers that you may have defined, so that you don't have to check yourself that each incoming packet is safe, thus to ensure your client implementation of Jingle is rock-solid (safe: session is authorized **AND** stanza sender is authorized **AND** the Jingle session flow is respected).

+Multiparty call can be password-protected, in a completely transparent fashion.
+JSJaCJingle.js can handle the password generation process, and then transmit it to other potential call participants through the Muji call invites you send to them.
+[See our API docs](https://demo.frenchtouch.pro/valerian.saliou/jsjac-jingle/doc/) for more about this.

 ## Commercial Support